Kucoin/kucoin-futures-api-docs/source/localizable/index.en.html.md

     }
 }
 ```
-This endpoint can be used to create APIs for sub-accounts.
+This endpoint can be used to create Futures APIs for sub-accounts.

 ### HTTP REQUEST
 `POST /api/v1/sub/api-key`